AI Strategy

 • Have you estimated cost and timeline based on defined features, or based on a general sense of what “this kind of project” usually costs?

-That bridge is not a small gap.
+The bridge from prototype to production is not a small gap.
 It includes infrastructure provisioning, security review, integration with existing systems, load testing, building monitoring dashboards, alerting for model degradation, and planning for how the model gets updated over time.
 These steps are not optional.
-They're the difference between a demo and a product.
-And they're often more expensive and time-consuming than building the prototype was.
+They’re the difference between a demo and a product.
+And they’re often more expensive and time-consuming than building the prototype was.

-S&P Global's 2025 survey reported that the average organization scraps about 46% of its AI proof-of-concepts before they reach production.
-That number is worth pausing on.
-It's not that half of AI ideas are bad.
-It's that half of the ideas that were good enough to prototype didn't have a viable path from pilot to production.
+S&P Global’s 2025 survey reported that the average organization scraps about 46% of its AI proofs-of-concept before they reach production.
+Not because half of AI ideas are bad — it’s that half of the ideas that were good enough to prototype didn’t have a viable path from pilot to production.

 Diagnostic questions: